bodo-ai/Bodo/README.md

 ## Key Features

-- Drop-in Pandas replacement, (simply change the import!) with automatic fallback to vanilla Pandas to avoid breaking existing workloads.
+- Drop-in Pandas replacement, (just change the import!) with a seamless fallback to vanilla Pandas to avoid breaking existing workloads.
 - Intuitive APIs for simplifying and scaling AI workloads.
-- Advanced query optimizations, efficient C++ runtime, and parallel execution using MPI to achieves best possible performance while leveraging all availible hardware.
+- Advanced query optimization, efficient C++ runtime, and parallel execution using MPI to achieves best possible performance while leveraging all availible hardware.
 - Streaming execution to process larger-than-memory datasets.